 Antique Cement Tiles

 Robin wanted to stick to the traditional non-baked cement tile.
 They add a lot of local character.
 Check out my Instagram for a couple photos of local cement time floors.
+We realize just visiting a Tile Store in Brampton would be a lot easier if we were back home in Canada, but we’re in France, so we don’t know of any well-recommended tile stores.
 These tiles are well known in Portugal, but have been used all over Europe.
 In Provence, they are quite popular and if you’re not used to them you may think they are a bit too “busy.”
 Finding these beautiful tiles is not difficult here in Provence.
 However, to make our lives more difficult, we wanted the antique tiles rather than the reproduced versions.
 This is our search for the patterned bathroom tile…

 Sourcing the Tiles

 Going to the Materiaux Anciens warehouse in Tarascon was slightly torturous because there are too many beautiful original specimens.
 Unfortunately, our budget didn’t allow for any of them.
 I was intrigued to find a lot of the shipping labels were for the States and England.

 As we were on the lookout for the real thing, we searched in my brocantes/vide greniers for brocanteurs selling recuperated vintage materials.
 Michel had these tiles that I wouldn’t normally have considered but we found them to be quite beautiful- and certainly full of character.

 The problem was that he didn’t have quite enough.
 We tried adding another type of tile around the edge of the pattern, but I think it would have just been too much in a small bathroom.
 The French often suggest to use a pattern in the middle of the floor and then surround it with a plain tile (like a carpet I suppose).
 Personally, I’m not wild about the idea.
 I think that would only work in a large room.